 - Excessive kapha is also indicated by high triglyceride levels, high cholesterol levels, artery stiffening, and symptoms of atherosclerosis.

-- Kapha increases leads to fatty liver, enlarged liver, and enlarged spleen.
+- Kapha imbalance leads to fatty liver, enlarged liver, and enlarged spleen.

 - Excessive urination, excess ear wax, dental tartar, and excessive hair growth.